DarkArcanine/fairgame/README.md

 Then save and close the file.

 Back in the terminal you kept open, under the fairgame folder you can now type `pipenv run python app.py amazon` and run the bot, or add any flags after you wish to use like `--headless` or `--delay x` to make `pipenv run python app.py amazon --headless --delay 4`

+Basis for the above directions can be found [here](https://docs.google.com/document/d/1VUxXhATZ8sZOJxdh3AIY6OGqwLRmrAcPikKZAwphIE8/edit)

 # Advanced Configuration
 ## Notifications